Mayor of Savannah Issues Mandatory Mask Requirement for Public Spaces

 Please note that there will be ten masses per week from which to choose.
 Everyone will not be able to attend Sunday mass at this time.

-Our parish office will re-open on Tuesday, May 26.
-You may continue to reach us through email and phone.
+Parish Offices are OPEN.
 If you visit the office, please wear a mask and use physical distancing when conversing with the staff.

 Let us be careful about making assumptions about other people’s comfort levels – even if they are friends or long-time “pew mates.”
 We do not always know the anxiety or fear that another may have, or perhaps even a health concern.
 We should all strive to follow the recommended protocols and ask permission if we wish to break with them.